DataSmithVa/McNett_Goat_Sale/README.md

     // Backend //

-    * Add saleNotes to DB Model
+    * Add saleNotes to DB Model and update routes to reflect

     // Frontend //